 There is no published information on groundwater levels or flow direction for the area of the Site.
-It is anticipated that groundwater beneath the Site will flow in a generally easterly direction towards the coast.
-However, this has not been confirmed at this time, with Site-specific data.
+It is anticipated that groundwater beneath the Site will flow in a generally southern direction towards the River Tolka or in an easterly direction towards Dublin Bay.
+However, this has not been confirmed at this time with Site-specific data.